MartinT86/MartinT86.github.io/_posts/PUB_2017-02-12-technical-debt.md

 Work is work and you should be working on the most valuable thing you can.
 It shouldn't matter if that work is adding a new feature or updating an old one.

 ## How we should deal with technical issues

+I would say it depends on what this "debt" is.

+If it is indeed a piece or "work" then treat it as such.
+Examine the value you expect to get from it and prioritise it accordingly.

+For any refactoring "debt" I really like Uncle Bob's boy scout rule.
+Anyone who knows me, knows I'm a pretty big fan of Uncle Bob (if you've not heard of him, check him out [here](https://sites.google.com/site/unclebobconsultingllc/).
+Basically, you always leave the code in a better state than when you found it.
+By following this principle, the code base should be cleaned up relatively quickly while still delivering value.

+Don't get me wrong, refactoring is extremly important but I would be wary of refactoring with the goal of refactoring.
+If you are refactoring something so new functionality can be added or some other value gained, fantastic.
+If you are refactoring and don't know the value that will come from it, why are you doing it?